CHAMBERLAIN + LITTLE

 L to R- Bill Persons, Paul Little, Ralph Dunsmore, Lucy (Little)

-Dunsmore, Marie Little, Worthy Little, & Ninnian A. Little.
+Dunsmore, Marie Little, Worthy Little, & Ninnian "Adam" Little.
+(The person standing behind Lucy is Sara Little).

-(Ninnian and his children, Marie & Paul Little, lived in Grand Island, Fla.
+(Adam Little and his children, Marie, Sara & Paul Little, lived in Grand Island, Fla.
 The Tenn.
 Cousins would visit often.)

 The only daughter of Maggie and Frank Little,